 If the connection establishes successfully, it shows green light as an indication.
 After that Roku performs a connection check to test its stability and speed.
 Upon success, it shows “Connection Check Was Successful’.

-After you’ve tested every aspect of network, go to the “Settings” again.
+After you’ve tested every aspect of the network, go to the “Settings” again.
 Choose the “Network” option and then go to “About”.
 In this section, you will see the strength of the signal.
 If it is fairly good then you will be shown “Good” or “Excellent.
 If it is not good then you will be shown “Poor”.

-Solution 2: Make Changes In The DNS (Domain Name Server) Settings
+Solution 2: Make Changes in the DNS (Domain Name Server) Settings

 By configuring the DNS setting, you will be able to access channels of other regions that may be inaccessible in your region.
 But first, you would need to set up the DNS function on the wireless router.
 Here’s what you can do: